o3de/o3de-extras/Gems/WarehouseAssets/README.md

 ***Tip 1***

-To achieve alignment, all 3 "structural" prefabs should be instantiated in the same coordinates.
+To achieve alignment, all 3 "structural" prefabs (floor, walls and roof) should be instantiated in the same coordinates.

 ***Tip 2***